jbnicolai/koaning.github.io/koaning-blog/content/economies-warcraft.md

 ## Some economic theory

-Before moving on to the big query, I just want to mention what the economic assumptions are that I think apply to world of warcraft;
+Before moving on to the big query, I just want to mention three economic assumptions that I think apply to world of warcraft better than the real world;

 - people have rational preferences when they trade
 - individuals maximize utility
 - people act independently on the basis of full and relevant information

 I find it hard to claim that these assumptions hold in the real world.
-But if people accept that we can apply economic theory in the real world based on these assumptions then it seems clear we can also do so in the world of warcraft.
+But if people accept that we can apply economic theory in the real world based on these assumptions then it seems appropriate we can also do so in the world of warcraft.

 Being a video game, world of warcraft has a defined goal that players chase and players are rewarded if they get better at it, much more than in our world.
 Every aspect of the world is documented and quantified, much more than in our world.
 The assumption of rational players maximizing utility based on perfect information actually makes some sense here.